 A new entrance that will replace an old 1970s extension has opened at Finsbury Park station.

-Finsbury Park station is a major interchange, serving two tube lines and two mainline services, and is also the primary connection between mainline and tube services before mainline trains reach central London.
+The station at Finsbury Park is a major interchange, serving two tube lines and two mainline services, and is also the primary connection between mainline and tube services before mainline trains reach central London.

 As a result, it’s the third-busiest station outside central London, with over 30 million customers using the station in 2018.
 It’s also a station that has developed piecemeal over the decades and is rich in long narrow tunnels to get around, and lacked much in the way of step-free access.